HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-04-03-cross-chain-transactions.md

 }
 ```

-In the example transaction above, a total amount of eight coins is being spent and two UTXOs are consumed.
-Four new outputs are created, two of which are regular outputs spendable on the mainchain, secured with a Pubkey Script.
-The other two outputs are sending coins to a single sidechain (ledgerId 0x300C...).
-Two different addresses are being funded (0x139G... and 0x8451...) with two and three coins respectively.
+In the example above, a total amount of eight coins is spent and two UTXOs are consumed.
+Four new outputs are created, two of which are regular outputs spendable on the mainchain.
+The other two outputs are sending coins to a single sidechain (ledgerId 0x300C...) with two and three coins respectively.

 ### Finalizing a Forward Transfer on the Sidechain

-A sidechain developer is free to come up with a mechansim to process incoming forward transfers.
-Since there is only one implementation of a sidechain consensus protocol at the time of writing we will explain how forward transfers are handled in [Latus](https://www.horizen.global/assets/files/Horizen-Sidechain-Zendoo-A_zk-SNARK-Verifiable-Cross-Chain-Transfer-Protocol.pdf).
+A sidechain developer is free to come up with a mechanism to process incoming Forward Transfers.
+Since there is only one implementation of a sidechain consensus protocol at the time of writing we will explain how Forward Transfers are handled in [Latus](https://www.horizen.global/assets/files/Horizen-Sidechain-Zendoo-A_zk-SNARK-Verifiable-Cross-Chain-Transfer-Protocol.pdf).

-The overall idea is to group forward transfers from one or more mainchain blocks into a special *Forward Transfers Transaction* (FTTx).
-This transaction is similar to the coinbase transaction on the mainchain in that it does not include any inputs being spent.
+The overall idea is to group Forward Transfers from one or more mainchain blocks into a special *Forward Transfers Transaction* (FTTx).
+This transaction is similar to the coinbase transaction on the mainchain in that it does not include any chain-internal inputs.
 It can be considered a transaction minting coins on the sidechain.
-A Forward Transfers Transaction comprises only forward transfer outputs.
-If there are no forward transfers to a sidechain over a period of mainchain blocks, there will be no Forward Transfers Transaction in that period.
+A Forward Transfers Transaction comprises only outputs from Forward Transfers.
+If there are no Forward Transfers to a sidechain over a period of mainchain blocks, there will be no Forward Transfers Transaction.

 ![Processing Forward Transfers on a Zendoo Sidechain](/assets/post_files/technology/expert/4.2-cross-chain-transactions/forward-transfer-transaction.jpg)

-In Latus, the `receiverMetadata` entails the receivers address on the sidechain, as well as a payback address used to refund the sender on the mainchain in case a forward transfer was to fail for some reason.
-This could be because the mainchain block that includes the forward transfer is not referenced or the receivers address is not provided correctly.
-The latter would only become apparent once the forward transfer is synched to the sidechain as the mainchain doesn't verify the sidechain specific data.
+In Latus, the `receiverMetadata` entails the receivers address on the sidechain, as well as a payback address used to refund the sender on the mainchain in case a Forward Transfer was to fail.
+This could be because the mainchain block that includes the Forward Transfer is not referenced or the receiver's address is not provided correctly.
+The latter would only become apparent once the Forward Transfer is synched to the sidechain as the mainchain does not verify sidechain specific data.
 Let's look at an example:

 ```CPP
 type ForwardTransfersTx (mcid: BlockID, ft: List[FT])